 Rolling Hills of TN and our highest elevation of the week at just over 1000 feet above sea level.
 Spectacular riding and farmland.
 Birdsong Hollow – Double Arch bridge – Gordon House Historic site – Fall Hollow Water Falls62 miles

-Highlights include: Tennessee River crossing, Tenn-Tom Waterway, Numerous Trace historic markers, Tupelo Hardware Store, where Elvis Presley bought his first guitar.
+Highlights include: Tennessee River crossing, Tenn-Tom Waterway, Numerous Trace historic markers, Tupelo Hardware Store where Elvis Presley bought his first guitar.
 It is a colorful retail establishment often with guest appearances by Elvis impersonators.Up to 80 miles

 Gently rolling and flat roads in a very Rural area.
 Highlights include: Bynum Mounds, Chickasaw Agency, Historic French Camp Academy, a private Christian-based school that operates within the Village and also our layover for the evening.
-This quaint, but nicely decorated B&B and log cabins are maintained and operated by students and the school staff.Up to 86 miles
+This quaint, but nicely decorated B&B and log cabins, are maintained and operated by students and the school staff.Up to 86 miles

 Generally flat road in a very rural area.
-Highlights include: The Kosciusko Welcome and Visitors Center, which includes a well-done summary of local history and current day events and offerings, The upper Choctaw Boundary, Cypress Swamp, Bike Trails into Ridgeland with upscale shops and fine dining.Up to 80 miles
+Highlights include: The Kosciusko Welcome and Visitors Center, which includes a well-done summary of local history and current day events and offerings, The upper Choctaw Boundary, Cypress Swamp, and Bike Trails into Ridgeland with upscale shops and fine dining.Up to 80 miles

 Gently rolling hills.
 A strong rider may opt to ride the hilly terrain in Vicksburg Battlefield.
 Highlights include: numerous Civil War markers, The Sunken Trace, Vicksburg Battlefield with guided NPS guide, local history and presentation by our innkeeper.Up to 76 miles